 Astaxanthin (pronounced asta-zan-thin) is one of the most underrated and underutilized ingredients for the skin.
-This super-antioxidant is more potent than vitamins C and E and a growing body of research shows that it can protect the skin against free radical damage, help to lessen inflammation, and minimize damage due to UV light exposure.
+This super-antioxidant is more potent than vitamins C and E and a growing body of research shows that it can protect the skin against free radical damage, helps reduce inflammation, and minimize damage due to UV light exposure.

 What is Astaxanthin?

 Astaxanthin is a potent antioxidant with a deep red pigment that falls into the category of carotenoids.
 Carotenoids are a group of over 700 fat-soluble pigments that give the brilliant yellow and red colors to fruits, vegetables and leaves.
 It also gives salmon and flamingos their familiar pink colour.
-Astaxanthin is found in and mostly sourced from the microalgae Haematococcus pluvialis (this is where Sarka Botanicals sources ours for our Botanical Vitamin C Face Oil).
+Astaxanthin is mostly sourced from the microalgae Haematococcus pluvialis.

 What Does Astaxanthin Do For The Skin?